enriquedecote/public-notes/docs/Programs/Finding the best 10x AI opportunities.md

 ??? success "1.
 Align with company-level priorities"
     The AI agenda needs to align to what matters most to the company (expansion to new regions, organic growth or deliver a new user functionality)

+??? success "2.
+Define value for today with a vision for tomorrow"

 it boils down to proven frameworks and lots of experience implementing AI systems in the real world